kzkedzierska/kzkedzierska/README.md

 ---

 Hi!
-My name is Kasia, I'm a researcher with interest in the intersection of ML and biology.
-During this summer I was an intern at the Microsoft Research New England in the bioML group where I worked on Foundation Models in single cell biology.
-Currently, I'm wrapping up my PhD in Oxford.
+My name is Kasia and I'm a researcher intersted in exploring the intersection of **Machine Learning** and **biology**.
+This summer, as an intern at the Microsoft Research New England in the bioML group, I worked on Foundation Models in single cell biology.
+Currently, I'm wrapping up my PhD at Oxford.
 Outside of work I like taking photos with my analog cameras :camera:

 ### :hammer_and_wrench: Languages and tools I use